SITU-Research/codec/README.md

 <details>

 <summary>
-2. Creating the google service account (click to expand)
+2. Creating the Google service account (click to expand)
 </summary>

 1. Select your project in the [Google Developers Console](https://console.cloud.google.com/)